-Unbroken by blindness in 1998, Mark went on to compete in ultra endurance races across deserts, mountains, and the polar ice caps including being the first blind person to race to the South Pole.
+Unbroken by blindness in 1998, Mark became an adventure athlete competing in ultra-endurance races across deserts, mountains, and the polar ice caps including being the first blind person to race to the South Pole.

 In 2010, a fall from a second story window nearly killed him.
 Mark broke his back and the damage to his spinal cord left him paralysed.

 Now he is on a new expedition, this time to cure paralysis in our lifetime by exploring the intersection where humans and technology collide

 Mark is acknowledged as an expert in resilience and overcoming adversity, high performance, and collaboration